Learn how to spot the difference between a "scan house" and a value-add industrial computed tomography partner.

 Knowing these details will help the industrial ct scanning company you choose cater your project for cost-efficiency and quality.
 If you cannot pinpoint your specific requirements, this is where the lab should engage with you and decipher what you need.
 They should talk about tolerance expectations, material types, geometries, etc. in order to serve you better.

 Optimizing scans for specific outcomes often requires consideration of trade-offs.
 Improved resolution will sometimes come at the cost of quality of images.
-For example, if the industrial ct scanning company understands your outcome needs, they should bias the scan based on those needs.
+For example, if the industrial computed tomography company understands your outcome needs, they should bias the scan based on those needs.
 In turn they will be able to optimize the service.
 You won't overpay and you get the best results in the most efficient way.
 Make sure you inquire about how the lab will deliver optimized service specific to your project.

-Does the industrial ct scanning company provide reports of proven measurement uncertainty?
+Does the industrial CT scanning company provide reports of proven measurement uncertainty?
 The best way to know is to make sure the lab you hire has a robust and accredited quality management system.
 This allows for contract review, final inspection, and proven measurement uncertainty.
 Uncertainty is the component of a reported value that characterizes the range of values within which the true value is asserted to lie.
 It addresses error from all possible effects and is the most appropriate means of expressing the accuracy.

 Any major industry with critical application parts is regulated and accreditation is a requirement.
 It should not be treated as just a piece of paper.
 The accreditation body must be reliable.
 Not all auditors are the same.
 Nel PreTech uses A2LA because with the evaluation of uncertainty, they align their auditors who have skill sets within the industry.
 A robust process is not only scalable, but it is something that customers will benefit from in the end.
 The end result will be high quality work with low incidences of mistakes or misinterpretations.
 This is because things are getting reviewed at the quote stage, when parts arrive, and before product is delivered.
-If you run into a lab that makes a lot of mistakes, they are likely not utilizing all the parts of their quality management system.
+If you run into a CT scanning lab that makes a lot of mistakes, they are likely not utilizing all the parts of their quality management system.